chelate/Tomoko.jl/README.md

 >Genetics is now at a very interesting stage.
 There are so many interesting questions unanswered and so many ways to test to find answers.
 Intuition is very important in addressing questions.
 Nurture your own sensibility and pursue your research and work with confidence.

-Hopefully this package will help people test to find answers in Genetics.
+The goal of this package is to help peope nuture their own sensibility and pursue their research in Genetics with confidence.